Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method

 \section{Composite operator formalism}

-Composite operators are introduced in order to solve exactly the equations of motion of composite Green's functions (Green's functions composed of two composite operators) in some limits.
-Since we are interested in a strongly correlated regime of Hubbard model, we introduce composite operators solving exactly the Hubbard model in the atomic limit (no hopping term).
+Composite operators are introduced to solve the equations of motion of composite Green's functions (Green's functions are composed of two composite operators) exactly in some limits.
+Since we are interested in a strongly correlated regime of the Hubbard model, we introduce composite operators solving exactly the Hubbard model in the atomic limit (no hopping term).
 This is a good starting point to treat the hopping term $t$ with a perturbation expansion.